OVERVIEW & PURPOSE

 ● We believe that Women’s Rights are Human Rights and Human Rights are Women’s Rights.
 This is the basic and original tenet from which all our values stem.

 ● We believe Gender Justice is Racial Justice is Economic Justice.
-We must create a society in which all women — including Black women, working class women, young women, disabled women, immigrant women, incarcerated women, Muslim women, lesbian, queer and trans women—are free and able to care for and nurture their families, however they are formed, in safe and healthy environments free from structural impediments.
+We must create a society in which all women — including Black women, working class women, young women, disabled women, immigrant women, incarcerated women, Muslim women, Jewish women, lesbian, queer and trans women—are free and able to care for and nurture their families, however they are formed, in safe and healthy environments free from structural impediments.

 ● Women deserve to live full and healthy lives, free of violence against our bodies and minds.
 In the UK one in four women have been victims of some form of physical violence by an intimate male partner within their lifetime; two women a week are murdered by a current or former partner.
 Further, each year, thousands of women and girls, particularly women of colour, migrants and transgender women and girls, are kidnapped, trafficked, or murdered.
 We honor the lives of those women who were taken before their time and we affirm that we work for a day when all forms of violence against women are eliminated.

 ● We believe in accountability and justice for police brutality, ending racial profiling and targeting of communities of color.
 We also call for an immediate end to the arming police with the military grade weapons and military tactics that are wreaking havoc on communities of color and we call the end to the use of private security companies in our prisons, detention centres and deportations at airports.
 No woman or mother should have to fear that her loved ones will be harmed at the hands of those sworn to protect.
 No woman or mother should fear being sexually and physically abused at the hands of the State.